-Maryl welcomes to her talk everyone of whatever religious affiliation and of whatever political views.
-She will discuss and give examples from her public ministry of how she has seen this divine Love bring peace, strength, and health to personal relationships, families and communities, and show how we can all come together for the common good.
+Maryl welcomed to her talk everyone of whatever religious affiliation and of whatever political views.
+She discussed and give examples from her public ministry of how she has seen this divine Love bring peace, strength, and health to personal relationships, families and communities, and show how we can all come together for the common good.

 “If we think of things that make the world better—peace treaties, economic revitalization, higher employment, stable families, food distribution, civic respect and responsibility—the basic ingredient that makes these efforts helpful to humanity is love, our expression of divine Love.
 Divine Love is central to something as big as regional peace or as small as feeding a child.”

-And Maryl addresses how we can love our “enemies”—political opponents, adversaries, bullies.
+And Maryl addressed how we can love our “enemies”—political opponents, adversaries, bullies.
 Can it be possible to nullify abominable acts, but without condemning the individual?
-She'll give a true story of the healing, during their debate, of the relationship between an African American preacher and a Ku Klux Klan member--and many more examples of healing through the power of divine Love.
+She gave a true story of the healing of the relationship between an African American preacher and a Ku Klux Klan member--and many more examples of healing through the power of divine Love.

 What does practicing and expressing the quality of forgiveness have to do with our experiencing mental, emotional and even physical health?
 How can we shield our thought from irritation, blaming, rancor and fear?